Balsamic Glaze (Balsamic Reduction)

 Balsamic Vinegar – Use any moderately priced balsamic vinegar to make the reduction.
 A $3-$5 bottle should be good enough.
 You can find it at any grocery store nearby or order it online.

-Sugar – Although balsamic reduction can be made with only vinegar, I like the hint of sweetness that a little brown sugar adds to it.
-You can also go for other sweeteners such as maple syrup, honey, etc.
+Sugar – Although balsamic vinegar reduction can be made with only vinegar, I like the hint of sweetness that a little brown sugar adds.
+You can also use other sweeteners, such as maple syrup, honey, or agave nectar.

 How To Make Balsamic Glaze

-Note – You can choose to skip the sugar and make the reduction with only the vinegar.
-You can also add other sweeteners like honey or maple syrup.
+Note: You can skip the sugar and make the reduction with only vinegar.

-Heat the mixture on medium-high heat and bring it to a gentle boil.
+Heat the mixture over medium-high heat until it reaches a gentle boil.

-Note – It is important to note that glaze continues to thicken while it cools.
+Note: The glaze continues to thicken as it cools.

-The consistency of the balsamic glaze should be thick enough to coat the back of the spoon but yet pourable, similar to honey.
+The consistency of the balsamic glaze should be thick enough to coat the back of a spoon yet pourable, like honey.
 Note that it also thickens while it cools.

-There is no need to buy expensive vinegar as moderately-priced vinegar works just fine.
+Buying expensive vinegar is unnecessary, as moderately priced vinegar works just fine.

-When you reduce balsamic vinegar, you’re actually evaporating the water and concentrating the sugars.
+When you reduce balsamic vinegar, you evaporate the water, concentrating the sugars.

-Balsamic vinegar is naturally sweet and becomes even sweeter as it cooks down into a glaze.
+Balsamic vinegar is naturally sweet and becomes even sweeter as it cooks into a glaze.

-Although most of the recipes ask for incorporating sweeteners like brown sugar, you can add maple syrup or honey if you prefer taking the healthy route.
+Although most recipes call for adding sweeteners like brown sugar, you can use maple syrup or honey if you prefer.

-You can totally skip adding the sugar and just reduce the vinegar to make a sugar-free balsamic glaze.
+You can skip adding the sugar and reduce the vinegar to make a sugar-free balsamic glaze.

-If your balsamic reduction has become thick, then warm it a little over low heat or stir in a little water to thin it out.
-But if you burn it down, you will not be able to save the reduction.
+If your balsamic reduction has thickened, warm it slightly over low heat, or stir in a little water to thin it.
+But if you burn it down, you cannot save the reduction.

 Usage Ideas

-The plus point of balsamic glaze is that you can top in on anything and make the dish irresistible.
-It is quite intense in flavor, so start adding slowly.
-This glaze can be used as follows
+The plus point of balsamic glaze is that you can top it on anything and make the dish irresistible.
+It is pretty intense in flavor, so start adding slowly.
+This glaze can be used as follows.

-Drizzle it over pizza for a delicious taste.
+Drizzle this unique topping over pizza for a delicious taste.

 Try topping bruschetta chicken or baked chicken with balsamic reduction.
 It also goes well with fish, pork chops, tenderloin, and steak.

-If you like to munch on crispy veggies, adding this glaze imparts zestiness to otherwise insipid vegetables.
+Adding this glaze imparts zestiness to otherwise insipid vegetables.
+Drizzle it over Air Fryer Zucchini.

-Use it over roasted Brussel sprouts, carrots, asparagus, or mushroom and perk up their taste.
+Use it over roasted Brussels sprouts, carrots, asparagus, or mushrooms to perk up their flavor.

 Storage Suggestions